praka07/dsa-solutions/README.md

  * gievn array, check if subarray existing with sum=K
  * given array, count number of subarray where XOR=k
  * given array, count number of subarray with exactly k odd numbers
+ * Given an array arr[] of size n.
+Given Q queries and in each query given L and R, print sum of array elements from index L to R.
  * given array of postive integer, find length of longest consequtive sequence which can be formed using number from array
  * Given an integer array nums, you need to find one continuous subarray that if you only sort this subarray in ascending order, then the whole array will be sorted in ascending order.Return the shortest such subarray and output its length( leetcode 581.
 Shortest Unsorted Continuous Subarray)